 Percussion instruments are a ton of fun to play and allow you to literally march to the beat of your own drum(ing).
 With full-sized three and five-piece drum kits, even the most experienced of professionals will love these Ashthorpe sets complete with Remo heads.
 Our stellar drum kits are further complemented by our roto tom and individual snare sets so that you can create your ideal kit.
 We also carry kalimbas (aka thumb pianos) that are technically considered a percussion instruments and will start great conversations just by showing it off and plucking a simple tune.
 Regardless if you’re just starting in the school band or you’re a seasoned pro, let Ashthorpe be a guide on your musical journey.

-Product Features: Ideal junior set: This complete starter drum set is perfect for aspiring young musicians ages 3-12 years old, providing everything needed for beginners learning to play and perfect...
+Ideal junior set: This complete starter drum set is perfect for aspiring young musicians ages 3-12 years old, providing everything needed for beginners learning to play and perfect their practice,...

-Product Features: Ideal junior set: This complete starter drum set is perfect for aspiring youn musicians ages 3-10 years old, providing everything needed for beginners learning to play and perfect...
+Ideal junior set: This complete starter drum set is perfect for aspiring young musicians ages 3-10 years old, providing everything needed for beginners learning to play and perfect their practice,...

-Product Features: Genuine Remo heads: Each drum in this set features prestigious Remo brand UT-series heads for both the batter (top side) and resonant (bottom side) head.
-Remo is the...
+Genuine Remo heads: Each drum in this set features prestigious Remo brand UT-series heads for both the batter (top side) and resonant (bottom side) head.
+Remo is the world's largest...

-Product Features: Genuine Remo heads: Ashthorpe's roto tom drum set features prestigious Remo UT-series brand heads.
-Remo is the world's largest drumhead company and their products combine industry excellence with...
+Genuine Remo heads: Ashthorpe's roto tom drum set features prestigious Remo UT-series brand heads.
+Remo is the world's largest drumhead company and their products combine industry excellence with classic sound...

-Product Features: Genuine Remo head: Ashthorpe's snare drum features a prestigious Remo brand UT-series head, batter (top side) and resonant (bottom side) heads.
-Remo is the world's largest drumhead company...
+Genuine Remo head: Ashthorpe's snare drum features a prestigious Remo brand UT-series head, batter (top side) and resonant (bottom side) heads.
+Remo is the world's largest drumhead company and their...

 Ashthorpe makes music happen for a wide range of passionate players, from beginners to hobbyists to bandleaders.
 We use durable materials, proven designs, and a sturdy construction process to produce instruments that last.
 Ashthorpe instruments are recognizable by their rich, full sound and are suitable for just about any situation, whether it’s a practice or a recording.